gohugoio/hugo/content/en/content-management/archetypes.md

 ## Alternate date format

-To insert date and time with an altnerate format, use the [`time.Now`] function:
+To insert date and time with an alternate format, use the [`time.Now`] function:

 [`time.Now`]: /functions/time/now/